 Set at the dawn of the Renaissance, Alfred the second son must seek a destiny foreseen by his grandfather.
 Alfred’s brother has taken the throne, and it’s worse than anyone imagined.
 The kingdom is shattered and Alfred must decide how to help the kingdom built by his family.

 Pestilence was a great read.
 The contrast between Alfred and his brother was striking.
 I’ve always enjoyed that element.
 As an only child, it’s interesting to see how siblings can be so different.
 Alfred’s loyalty was to the kingdom, while the king’s loyalty was to himself.
 The story follows Alfred on his journey to help protect the kingdom.
 It was a high stakes mission because he bordered on the line of treason.

 I loved when Alfred decided to keep record of the actions of the king.
 As a history lover, I think documentation is so important.
 It gave a clearer picture as to what was happening in the kingdom.

 I think it is important to read the first two novels to get a clearer picture of the kingdom.
-I am interested to see how the story develops in the next novel.
+Let’s see how the story develops in the next installment.

 My Rating: 4/5